Back to Whitepapers

 Performance Benchmarking

-Architecture and design alone do not establish production readiness.
 The benchmarking program validates IPRA's ability to deliver continuous risk intelligence at institutional scale on a single Dell PowerEdge XE9785L server.
 Testing focused on the two key throughput metrics that matter most to risk operations: how many holdings the system can analyze per minute and how many compliance checks it can execute concurrently.

 Methodology